Zeruxky/DaytimeService.NET/README.md

 DaytimeService.NET is a implementation of the daytime protocol ([RFC867](https://tools.ietf.org/html/rfc867)) for C#.

 It provides a console application for running the daytime server through the CLI and a test tool for triggering the daytime server.
-It is developed agains .NET Standard 2.0.
+It is developed against .NET Standard 2.0.

 ## Prerequisites